Reading rhythms in sheet music

 As we explored in The essence of rhythm notation, a time signature tells you how many and which kind of note you'll find in a bar of music.
 For example, the time signature '4/4' means 'four quarter notes',

-The patterns of notes that you will find within a given time signature are based around this structure.
-For example, for rhythms in 4/4 time you'll often see patterns like the following:
+The patterns of notes that you will find within a given time signature are based on this structure.
+For example, for rhythms in 4/4 time, you'll often see patterns like the following:

-Rather, the characteristic feel of these time signatures, like weather the rhythm is felt in groups of three or four, arises from the patterns of notes used.
-For example, notice how the pairs of 8th notes in the examples have been placed to highlight groupings into 4, and into 3.
+Rather, the characteristic feel of these time signatures, whether the rhythm is felt in groups of three or four, arises from the patterns of notes used.
+For example, notice how the pairs of eighth notes in the examples have been placed to highlight groupings into four and into three.

-Real performances also communicate grouping though how the notes are emphasised by a player, on the ocarina most commonly by using ornamentation.
+Real performances also communicate grouping through how a player emphasises the notes.
 As noted in the article Getting Rhythm, this is a pattern you'll often hear with music in 4/4:

 Strong, weak, strong, weak ...